 I attended multiple primary schools.
 Then, I went to SMU(A) Maahad Muhammadi (P) until Form 3, followed by SMKA Tangok, a school in a rural area in Bachok, Kelantan.
 There, I got 8As for my SPM examination.

 At USM, I built my photoluminescence system using optics and got to continue my passion for playing with light.
-I manipulate the characteristics of light using semiconductor materials and make small-scale lasers (called nanolasers) out of them.
+I manipulate the properties of light using semiconductor materials and make small-scale lasers (called nanolasers) from them.

 What area of research do you do, and why is it important to society?